Hadiya (historical region): History

 Hadiya was likely part of the domain of the Sultanate of Shewa and linked to the Harla.
 Before the pagan Kingdom of Damot's invasion led by Sidama.
 A cluster of speakers labelled Hadiya-Sidama developed, maintaining Islamic identity and later creating the Hadiya Sultanate.
 According to Hadiya elders the dynasty was started by descendants of Harar Emir Abadir, who intermarried with Sidama.
 The earliest surviving mention of Hadiya is in the Kebra Nagast (ch.
 94), indicating that the kingdom was in existence by the 13th century.

 Another early mention is in a manuscript written on the island monastery of Lake Hayq, which states that after conquering Damot, Emperor Amda Seyon I proceeded to Hadiya and brought it under his control using Gura armies from modern Eritrea which would later become Gurage region.
 Later during Amda Seyon's reign, the King of Hadiya, Amano, refused to submit to the Emperor of Ethiopia.
 Amano was encouraged in this by a Muslim "prophet of darkness" named Bel'am.
 Amda Seyon subsequently set forth for Hadiya, where he "slew the inhabitants of the country with the point of the sword", killing many of the inhabitants while enslaving others.
 Despite such punitive measures, many of the Hadiya people served in the military units of Amda Seyon.

-In the fourteenth century according to professor Lapiso Delebo, the Hadiya state which he designates as "Hadiya-Harla Sultanate" maintained one of the largest armies in the region, consisting of 80,000 infantry and 40,000 cavalry.
+In the fourteenth century according to professor Lapiso Gedelebo, the Hadiya state which he designates as "Hadiya-Harla Sultanate" maintained one of the largest armies in the region, consisting of 80,000 infantry and 40,000 cavalry.
 Arab historian Ibn Fadlallah al-Umari notes that the Hadiya, along with all the other Muslim principalities in the area, were under the authority of the "King of Amhara."
 They also held a distinct reverence for the ruler of Ifat and, under specific circumstances, lent their support to him.

+Medieval Mamluk historian al-Maqrizi describing birds found in Hadiya states:

+The Abyssinians have black poultry, and there are wild ones too.
+Moreover, in Hadiya which belongs to Zayla, there are water fowl which come from the water like ducks, and there as it were are born.'